 · Cognitive-communicative disorders including social communication skills, reasoning, problem solving and executive functions.

 What makes our SLP program different?

 At Meridian, our speech language pathologists are passionate about working with parents to identify and work towards meaningful and functional goals.
 We work hand in hand with parents and caregivers to make sure that what happens in therapy is something that can be integrated into everyday routines and activities.
-We have the ability to help them to see the natural teaching opportunities and coach the people involved in their child’s life to know how to “do speech” all day long, without having to make extra time in the day to do “speech homework”.
+We identify natural teaching opportunities and coach parents (and other adults involved in their child’s life) to know how to “do speech” all day long, without having to make extra time in the day to do “speech homework”.

 Helping a child to communicate effectively and efficiently helps them to succeed in their day to day interactions, as well as sets them up to achieve their best academic success.
 Communication skills are fundamental skills that underlie everything that we do.
 Working with a Meridian SLP, you will have a program that makes sure we are targeting skills that will have the biggest impact for the child in the home and the community.

 Click here to for Speech-Language Audiology Canada’s description of the role of SLPs

 For more information about how Speech Language Pathologists can help your child, or see how SLP works as part of our inter-disciplinary team, see our Programs & Services page.

 To make a referral, click here, or please contact us!